 Being at the heart of Europe with the world’s biggest castle, it’s no wonder why Prague is such a hit with tourists.
 From unique medieval architecture and top-notch museums to edgy galleries, Prague holds an impressive amount of culture into its relatively small size.
-This immense city has several districts containing sightseeing, nightlife, restaurants, and a lot more.
-So, have a look at some of the famous areas of the city of Prague and its attractions.
+This immense city has several districts famous for sightseeing places, nightlife, restaurants, and a lot more.
+Have a look at some of the famous areas of Prague.

 Prague 1 is the oldest part of the city and original town of Prague and is also famous for its historical attractions.
 The major sites to visit in this district are Prague Castle, Old Town Square, Charles Bridge and Josefov Jewish Quarter.
 Apart from these in this part of the city, you can find lots of famous bars & clubs and restaurants.